meeg-cfin/stormdb-python/README.md

 stormdb-python
 ==============

-Python classes for interacting with the STORM database at CFIN.
+* Python classes for interacting with the STORM database at CFIN.
+* A command-line utility (`submit_to_cluster`) for submitting commands for processing on the Hyades-cluster.

 __NB!
 Help with documentation and examples needed!__